Overview

 Due to increased security since DSM 7 Synology does not allow packages to add routes (by default).
 This would mean that while you can connect to the Synology over TailScale, the Synology cannot see anything on TailScale.
 Meaning it would not be able to send the Hyper Backup, to the remote Synology.

 But TailScale has a solution for this!
-Follow the steps in this article (starting at Enabling Synology outbound connections
+Follow the steps in this article (starting at Enabling Synology outbound connections) on the NAS you want to Backup

 The Synology will be able to communicate outward on the TailScale network.